NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 {% endBgBox %}

-It is important that you **take responsibility** and have your instance and volume storage up and running **only** when you really need it, otherwise your resources will sit idle, and you will be using up the resources that other researchers may need.
+It is important that you **take responsibility** and have your instance and volume storage up and running **only** when you really need it, or your resources will sit idle, and you will be using up your CPU hours and block the resources to other researchers.

 In the last sections you have learned how you can take Snapshots of your instances and easily re-launch them when you need them again; you can also take an Image of your Volumes and create backups to re-create the state of your Volume at a later time.
 Once you have your instance and data backed up, you are free to *terminate* your resources and free them up for others.